Germinating the seeds

-Aim to keep them between 65-74 degrees F (18-23°C), although a little cooler at night is ok.
-Avoid letting them get above 76° F (24°C) for prolonged periods.
+Aim to keep them between 65-77 degrees F (18-25°C), although a little cooler at night is ok.
+Avoid letting them get above 80° F (26°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

 Until the seeds sprout, do not allow the soil surface to dry out.
 If you enclose the pots in a plastic bag or dome to maintain moisture, leave it open slightly to allow fresh air to enter.

-They should begin sprouting in 2 weeks and continue for a month.
-Increase the ventilation once they sprout, to prevent rot.
+They should begin sprouting in 2 to 4 weeks and continue for a month.
 Some sunlight is ok after 1 week, but avoid strong sun exposure for 3 months.